python-discord/code-jam-qualifier-9/README.md

 }
 ```

 When an order request is received, you should receive the full order via the `.receive()` method.
-Your application doesn’t need to concern itself with what this order is.
+Your application doesn't need to concern itself with what this order is.
 This object should just be:
 - Passed to a selected member of staff by calling the `.send()` method.
-- Afterwards, call the staff’s `.receive()` method to get the result.
+- Afterwards, call the staff's `.receive()` method to get the result.
 - And finally, pass the result back to the order using the `.send()` method.

 ```python